Ivan-Gyoshev/Simple.DependencyInjection/README.md

 ## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details

 ## Afterword
 By automating service registration, <b>AutoServiceRegistry</b> streamlines the development process, ensuring clean, and readable code.
 Embrace the power of source generators and simplify your dependency injection setup.